isomerpages/moe-cjc/_academic-information/Knowledge Skills/General Paper.md

 communities.</p>
 <h4><strong>A Level Syllabus</strong></h4>
 <p>Click the following link for an overview of the General Paper syllabus
-as well as the assessment format: <a href="https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2024syllabus/8881_y24_sy-pdf_(updated).pdf" rel="noopener noreferrer nofollow" target="_blank">General Paper (Syllabus 8881) - First year of examination in 2024</a>
+as well as the assessment format: <a href="https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2025-a-level-syllabus/8881_y25_sy-pdf_(updated).pdf" rel="noopener noreferrer nofollow" target="_blank">General Paper (Syllabus 8881)</a>
 </p>
 <h4><strong>Prerequisites/Suitability</strong></h4>
 <p>It is compulsory for all JC students to offer General Paper at the A-Levels.</p>